 From the onset of lockdown it highlighted the inequalities that are still faced by households across the city and the digital exclusion that children and families face in accessing IT devices or having suitable internet access.
 Schools had initially identified 2,565 digitally excluded learners that did not have access to devices and/or reliable internet connection.
 In response through collaboration with our IT partner Shared Resource Service we distributed over 800 devices with licence costs for 1 year paid for by the Welsh Government.
-For those that did not have access to reliable internet connections Newport Council loaned 1,300 Mi-Fi units to enable children to access the internet with costs initially paid for by Welsh Government.
+For those that did not have access to reliable internet with costs initially paid for by Welsh Government.
 We recognise that more will need to be done in the long term to reduce digital exclusion and to support disadvantaged households to have access to the necessary IT equipment and internet.